joecullin/presentations/PITCHME.md

 @ul[text-white]
 - Essential grammar is small: stdin, stdout, files, lines.
 - Start with custom scripts on your most-used systems.
+- Multiple steps and temp files are helpful too.
 - **Benefits of a larger vocabulary:**
 - For when you don't have permissions (or time) to set up your usual commands.
 - To re-use others' work: confidently parse and adapt suggestions from stack overflow and the internet.
 Example: https://www.google.com/search?q=linux+count+and+remove+matching+lines+in+directory